Xyrem (sodium oxybate) is available in Australia, but it is not registered.

 This post aims to outline the current steps that need to be taken to access and use Xyrem in Australia, to help facilitate that process for people with narcolepsy and their treating doctors.
-This post does not aim to recommend that you use Xyrem or trial it, as that is a decision that needs to be discussed carefully with your treating doctor, to see if Xyrem is suitable for you and appropriate to use.
+This post does not recommend that you use Xyrem or trial it, as that is a decision that needs to be discussed carefully with your treating doctor, to see if Xyrem is suitable for you and appropriate to use.

 Steps needed to access Xyrem